 After you have setup & configured the plugin (more on this in a bit), it’s time to create a number of donation forms with recurring giving options.
 Once you have created the forms and made them live on your websites donors can now start giving on a recurring basis.

-When a donor gives a recurring donation, they are required to have an account, unless you have Email access enabled.
-Click here to learn more about Give’s Email Access functionality.
-If a user account is required, the user is given a “Give Subscriber” user role.
-This is important, because it means theywill not have access to any administrative capabilities on ths site, but will have access to their own giving history.
+When a donor gives a recurring donation, they are required to have an account, unless you have Email Access enabled.
+If a user account is required, the user is given the “Give Subscriber” user role upon creation.
+This new user will not have access to any administrative capabilities on the site but will have access to manage their subscription and view their own giving history.

 When a donor gives a recurring donation the first transaction is called the “Parent Payment“.
 When viewing this transaction in Give you will see:

-When subscription donations are made by the donor the gateway will notify Give and a new transaction will be created attached to this parent payment. (more on that in the next section)
+When subscription donations are made by the donor the gateway will notify Give and a new donation payment will be created attached to this parent payment. (more on that in the next section)

 When viewing the parent payment transaction details you will see a metabox showing all child subscription payments after one or more subscriptions donations are made:

-When a donor initiates a recurring donation, Give sends the info to the payment gateway to set up an initial transaction, as well as all subsequent transactions (renewals).
+It’s important to understand how the Recurring Donations add-on interacts with the supported payment gateways.
+When a donor initiates a recurring donation, Give sends the subscription info to the payment gateway to set up an initial transaction, as well as subsequent payments (renewals).
 Then, the payment gateway does the “heavy lifting” of charging the card again at the specified interval, and once that’s done, using various methods depending on the gateway, notifies your site of the renewal.